kobeisgood/arbetsprovWeKnowIT/README.md

 ### Alternatives for running the app
 a.
 To run the app in your web browser, press `w` in your terminal. \
 b.
 To run the app on an Andorid or iOS emulator on your computer, you need either Android Studio or Xcode respectively.
 Configure an emulator and open it, then press `a` in your terminal. \
-b.
+c.
 For a more realistic experience, download the Expo Go app and through the app scan the QR code shown in the terminal to open the app.

 ## Structure
 * Components: ` /arbetsprovWeKnowIT/components`